 Crisis Line: (202) 345-6709 (after hours, weekends and holidays)

-Medical services are available at:
+Medical services for all members of the community are available at:

 Howard University Hospital